US Open Favourites 2018 - Bookies' Favourites At Shinnecock Hills

 Granted, he wasn’t able to win in those three occasions but when you consider that he didn’t win at all in 2017 his form looks good so far this year – one win, two seconds, a T3, T5 and a T8th in his last outing at the Memorial.

-The world number one came close at Erin Hills last year, finishing in a tie for 9th despite playing in the final group.
+The former world number one came close at Erin Hills last year, finishing in a tie for 9th despite playing in the final group.

 JT has won once in 2018 at the Honda Classic and has made every cut since last year’s Open.